tobiassvn/bundler.el/README.md

    target buffer.
 This exists so the output won't mess with the default buffer used by *M-&* and `async-shell-command`.

+4) `bundle-config-use-local-gem` and `bundle-config-delete` run the corresponding Bundler commands with `shell-command`, because these commands do not output anything.

 ## Installation

     $ cd ~/.emacs.d/vendor